Nandini-Mahurkar/nandini-dataviz-portfolio/critique-by-design.md

 I decided on a storyline: **Wine vs. Beer: The Gender Showdown in Date Night Drink Choices**.
 I also removed the donut charts, as they are not relevant to the story anymore.
 I moved the survey line: "The dating app Zoosk surveyed 8,793 of its members and analyzed 133,175 dating messages" to the bottom, and also added the source.
 I kept the grouped bar charts and used the same colors, as they got a positive feedback in the interviews.
 I also kept the heart & bottle icon, as I got positive feedback on it as well.

-I created the visualization on DataWrapper, and created the heart & bottle icon on Canva.
+I created the visualization on DataWrapper, and created the heart & bottle icon using [Canva](https://www.canva.com/).
 <hr>
 <iframe title="Wine vs. Beer:
 The Gender Showdown in Date Night Drink Choices" aria-label="Grouped Bars" id="datawrapper-chart-rcW4u" src="https://datawrapper.dwcdn.net/rcW4u/5/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="644" data-external="1"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(a){if(void 0!==a.data["datawrapper-height"]){var e=document.querySelectorAll("iframe");for(var t in a.data["datawrapper-height"])for(var r=0;r<e.length;r++)if(e[r].contentWindow===a.source){var i=a.data["datawrapper-height"][t]+"px";e[r].style.height=i}}}))}();